IceHe/lib/books/fundamentals-of-software-architecture.md

 ##### Implicit Characteristics

+It's important to note that there are no correct answers in choosing architecture characteristics, only incorrect ones:

 > There are no wrong answers in architecture, only expensive ones.

+_Architects must remeber:_

+> There is no best design in architecture, only a least worst collection of trade-offs.

 ## C6.
 Measuring and Governing Architecture Characteristics